akononovicius/physRisk-content-repository/articles/2018/price-formation-game-theory.md

-Title: Price formation from game theory perspective
+Title: Price formation from the game theory perspective
 Date: 2018-01-30 08:00
 Author: Aleksejus Kononovicius
 Tags: Economics, market price, free market, supply and demand, competition, game theory, price formation series
 Slug: price-formation-game-theory
-Status: draft
+Status: published
 Image_url: uploads/2018/shift-in-supply.png

 Couple of months ago I have started a [series of posts](/tag/price-formation-series/) on price formation in the free market or how and why the free market does (not) work.